Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 A no-doc business loan is an online business loan that connects to your business accounts instead of requiring you to submit paperwork, like financial statements or tax returns.

 It’s not a true no-paperwork loan — you’ll still need to sign a contract — but it significantly simplifies the application.
+No-doc loans typically offer amounts ranging from $5,000 to $250,000 with repayment terms of 3 to 24 months.
 Because no-doc lenders use algorithms to underwrite the loan, they can often process your request in minutes and send you funds within 24 hours.

 The main downside is that no-doc loans typically have higher APRs and shorter terms than your average business loan.
-For context, the average rate on a bank prime loan is 8.50% as of March 4, 2024.
+For context, the average rate on a bank prime loan is 8.00% as of October 2024.
 So, you can expect to pay points above that for a no-doc loan.
-No-doc loan programs can also require daily payments, which many businesses find inflexible.
+No-doc loan programs can also require daily payments, which some businesses find inflexible.

 Best for small businesses